+Grading

-Grading Course grades will be based on performance on assignments (50%), a midterm exam (10%), a comprehensive final exam (20%), and a project (20%).
+Course grades will be based on performance on assignments (60%), a comprehensive final exam (20%), and a project (20%).
 The course grade will be translated into letter grades in the following manner.

-Minimum Percentage 93 90 87 83 80 77 73 70 67 60 0 Letter Grade Α A- B+ В B- C+ С C- D+ D F
+Minimum Percentage 93 90 87 83 80 77 73 70 67 60 0 Letter Grade Α Α- B+ В B- C+ C C- D+ D F

+Assignments

-Assignments Achieve and exhibit understanding by completing the assigned exercises.
+Achieve and exhibit understanding by completing the assigned exercises.
 You are encouraged to collaborate and seek assistance when having difficulties; however, you should eventually write your own solutions.
 You will have achieved the expected level of understanding when you are able to obtain your own solutions, independently reproduce solutions developed in collaboration or with assistance, and/or explain a solution to others.
-Assignments will typically be due each Tuesday and graded by Thursday.
+Assignments will typically be due Wednesdays at 8:00 AM and graded by the start of Thursday's class.
+Rewrites and late submissions will be assessed a 30% penalty and typically be due one week after the original due date.